dk10119/bookstore/README.md

 - Fetch books list from JSON file with info fields.
 - Allow admin to add and remove books.
+- Confirmation and restore function when deleting books
 - Allow admin to edit books info.
 - Login function.
 - Store login infos in a JSON file.